pegasystems/react-sdk/README.md

 ## Some setup and troubleshooting tips
 <br>

 > **NOTE**: These setup tips are abstracted from the React SDK Guide that is available in the React SDK download available at [https://community.pega.com/marketplace/components/react-sdk](https://community.pega.com/marketplace/components/react-sdk)

 <br>

+### Check Node/NPM versions
+Currently, the SDK supports **Node 14**.
+It has been tested with node  v14.18.*.
+It may not be stable with node v16+.
+Future updates to the SDK will support more recent LTS versions of node as Constellation supports them.

 ### Verify/update Cross Origin Resource Sharing (CORS) Infinity record